caltechlibrary/libguine/README.md

 ## CSS/SCSS

 The CSS for the site is written with the [SCSS syntax of Sass](https://sass-lang.com/documentation/syntax#scss).
 It cannot be directly pasted anywhere that CSS is expected.
-When an `scss` file is modified, committed, and pushed to this repositiory, the compiled `custom.css` file will be downloadable as part of the artifacts produced during the GitHub Actions workflow run.
-Additionally, the updated `custom.css` file will be uploaded to LibGuides automatically.
+When an `scss` file is modified, committed, and pushed to this repositiory, the compiled `libguides.css` file will be downloadable as part of the artifacts produced during the GitHub Actions workflow run.
+Additionally, the updated `libguides.css` file will be uploaded to LibGuides automatically.

 ## HTML